 God overrides the will of man >> Predestination >>

-Predestined according to His foreknowledge – Being chosen by the
+Predestined according to His foreknowledge – Being chosen

 foreknowledge of

-God is the best way to understand the concept of predestination.
-While
+God is the best way to understand the concept of predestination, though some of the greatest scholars cannot avoid getting

-difficult implications.
-Adding the word “foreknowledge” helps us come to terms with
+lost in the swirling ideas of this ethereal subject.
+Adding the word “foreknowledge” helps come to terms with

 our hand, whereas foreknowledge shows Him watching things